³ÉÈË¿ìÊÖ

 *The PA Program has clinical sites in Kansas, Missouri, Arizona, Oklahoma, Wisconsin, and Florida.

-PLEASE NOTE: Additional costs will vary from learner to learner.
-Learners completing clinical experiences outside the KC Metro area may incur additional travel and housing expenses based on location.
 Learners must understand that they will be responsible for all the costs associated with travel, housing, meals, etc., for the clinical phase.
 The ³ÉÈË¿ìÊÖ PA program will not be responsible for expenses incurred by the learners during clinical rotations.
 Please include this in your budget plans and note that clinical experiences may be scheduled at any approved OU PA Program clinical site location.

 Additional tuition and fees may apply for remediated coursework, exams, or assessments; broken or lost laboratory equipment; and other factors affecting program progression and completion, including, but not limited to, deceleration and delayed graduation.